Assessment Moderation Policy

 Assessment method

-How evidence will be collected in an assessment task, examples include presentation, essay, reflection paper, piece of art.
+How evidence will be collected in an assessment task, examples include report, presentation, essay, reflection paper, piece of art.

 Assessment strategy